Sure Dividend

 Monthly dividends are superior to quarterly dividends for investors that rely on their dividend income to pay for life’s expenses.
 However, monthly dividends are quite rare.

-For this reason, we created a list of 80 monthly dividend stocks.
-You can see our monthly dividend stocks list here.
+For this reason, we created a list of nearly 80 monthly dividend stocks.

 Just as with stocks, REIT investors have to choose whether they’d like to use forward (forecasted) funds from operations or historical (last fiscal year’s) funds from operations when calculating the P/FFO ratio.